-- Byte frequencies used for setting the markers are counted only for non-overlapping chunks.
+- Byte frequencies used for setting the markers are counted only for selected non-overlapping chunks.
 This retains a better representative sample of traffic compared to using only redundant chunks, while keeping overhead low. - Markers are updated when adjusting k, or at most every 20 updates of skip, whichever comes first.
-We observe that between 1 and 3 markers change between consecutive adjustments with this interval.
+We observe that in most cases 1 or 2 markers change between consecutive adjustments with this interval.